 Making Tax Digital for VAT (MTDfV) fundamentally changes the way in which businesses keep VAT records and submit VAT returns.
-At Windle & Bowker, we can provide guidance on the key aspects of MTDfV and the implications for your business in the Barnoldswick and Skipton area.
+At Windle & Bowker, we can provide guidance on the key aspects of MTDfV and the implications for your business in the Barnoldswick area.

 Over the coming years, the government will phase in its landmark Making Tax Digital (MTD) initiative, which will see taxpayers move to a fully digital tax system.